K20 Turbo Kit – Turbo Selection

 Garrett Turbos

-Now we have the lbs/min, CFM and PR (Pressure Ratio) numbers we can go to the Garrett website and use their turbo compressor graphs to find a good turbo for our requirements.
+With the lbs/min, CFM and PR (Pressure Ratio) numbers we can go to the Garrett website and use their turbo compressor graphs to find a good turbo for our requirements.

 We plot the lbs/min and PR number onto the compressor charts and this tells us how efficient the turbo is at the points we chose above.
-Plots are in red.

 To get us started we’ll look at the GT2871R, GT3071R and G25-550